-Registrants will have an opportunity to view three documentaries before and after the teach-in.
-The first documentary is The Veil, a documentary by Tulane Senior Raven Ancar about Black student experiences at Tulane.
-Registrants will receive this link via email on May 1st and be able to view her documentary for 14 days (May 14th-May 21st).
-The second (Anti-Racism Leadership at Tulane produced by the EDI Office and the Anti-Racism Leadership 2021 Cohort) and third films (By Invitation Only by Rebecca Snedeker) are available throughout the year for viewing.
+Registrants will have an opportunity to view two documentaries before and after the teach-in (Anti-Racism Leadership at Tulane, produced by the EDI Office and the Anti-Racism Leadership 2021 Cohort and By Invitation Only by Rebecca Snedeker) are available throughout the year for viewing.

 8:30 am - 9:45 am

 Bulbancha Morning Keynote: Following the Leadership of Indigenous Women: Building a World of Racial Freedom and Justice

 This Bulbancha Morning Keynote session centers Indigenous leaders in the Gulf South and national region.
 Panelists share Indigenous knowledge and insights into racial justice and liberation, where Indigenist gender roles have been historically matrilineal, matrilocal, and gender expansive.

 - Lora Ann Chaisson (Principal Chief, United Houma Nation)

 - Dr. Tammy Greer (United Houma Nation, Director of the Center for American Indian Research and Studies)